quiz254/rsp_tcp/README.md

   cmake ..
   make
   sudo make install
+  (run: ldconfig if devices are not indexed after install)
 ```
 ## NOTES
  - a RSP API version 2.13 (no other tested!) must be installed on the linux server, see [sdrplay linux downloads](https://www.sdrplay.com/downloads/)